tasnim-mohammd/QA1-Assignments-/README.md

 # Static analyzer

 ### 1. (127, 3) This block of commented-out lines of code should be removed.
-   This was my first sonarlent job malfunction,
+   This was my first sonarlint job malfunction,

 #### - Issue Type: Code Smell, Issue Severity: MAJOR.
    This was the description of the problem, after I read it and examined the code, it turned out that there were lines with unnecessary comments that should be deleted, so I got rid of them.